Lombiq/Orchard-Vue.js/Readme.md

 </script>
 ```

 You can include the `<vue-component name="my-article">` tag helper in your code.
 This will add Vue and _My.Module/wwwroot/vue/my-article.js_ to the resource manager (using the `vue-component-{name}` resource) as well as the `VueComponent-MyArticle` shape (the SFC's kebab-case name is converted into PascalCase).
-Include `vue-component-my-article` in your app ˙<script>˙ element's `depends-on` to ensure correct load order.
+Include `depends-on="vue-component-my-article"` in your app's `<script>` element to ensure correct load order.
+The Rollup plugin automatically registers each component you include (but not their children) as globally accessible components.
+So you don't need to list them in your app's `components` property.
+Indeed the component object isn't exposed as a global variable.

 ### Advantages of SFCs.

+- Tooling!
+If you have an IDE plugin for Vue.js it will work better.
+Syntax highlighting, Go to Definition for custom elements, and all other advantages of static Vue development.
 - The script and template are kept together, which makes understanding the individual component easier.
-- If you have an IDE plugin or similar tooling for Vue.js it will work better.
-- No need for `@@` on events.
+- No need to escape the `@` on events.

 ### Limitations and Considerations